AQUARIUM LIGHTING INFORMATION GUIDE | Reef Planted | PAR PUR/PAS

 While lumens are a important useful measurement for standard household light bulb comparison, it is only a part of the equation for aquarium use, especially when this measurement is applied to new technology lights employed by aquarium keepers (such as LEDs).

-As an example of just one aspect where the lumen measurement falls short is when Kelvin is considered; a bulb emitting 1000 lumens at a color temperature of 20,000K will not emit as much PAR as a bulb emitting 1000 lumens at 6500K.
+As an example of just one aspect where the lumen measurement falls short is when Kelvin is considered; a cool white lamp emitting 1000 lumens at a color temperature of 5,500K will not emit as much PUR as a lamp emitting 1000 lumens at 6,500K.

-This is why the old rule: "3-4 watts per gallon for FW plants (3-5) for reef" can be deceiving, and this rule is only a starting point at best.
-This archaic rule was more accurate when all that was used were T12 lamps which is what this rule is based on.
+This is why the old rule: "3-5 watts per gallon" can be deceiving, and this rule is only a starting point at best of late.
+This archaic rule was more accurate when all that was used were T12/T8 lamps which is what this rule is based on.

-The term "watts per gallon" is getting more archaic with the newer T-2, T-5, CFL, the SHO, and especially the new reef compatible LED lights.
+The term "watts per gallon" is getting more archaic with the newer T-5, CFL, the SHO, & especially the new reef compatible LED lights.

 Even within LED Lights, one 30 watt LED is not equal to another 30 watt LED.

 An example, you cannot compare a 30 Watt AAP/TMC Reef White to a 130 watt EcoTech Radion.
 However if you were to use an equal wattage of the TMC Ocean Blue or Reef White, you would have more actual useful light energy (PUR) with these per watt of energy used (input energy) than the EcoTech (this is not to say the EcoTech Radion isn't reef capable LED).

 More importantly, when you measure input wattage per output of mmol of PAR (which both are easily measurable), you can quickly discern that the Reef White is considerably more efficient.

 Please read the FULL article to understand why I made this statement.